EDUCBA Logo

 Conditional Formatting For Dates Data 1

-• Now we are going to select all dates and go to the conditional formatting tool from the Home menu and select the A Date Occurring.
+• Now we will select all dates, go to the conditional formatting tool from the Home menu, and select the A Date Occurring.

 Conditional Formatting For Dates Examples 1

-• Here as we want the dates of the next week, we have selected the “Next week” option, and for formatting, we have selected the “Light Red Fill with Dark Red text.”
+• As we want the next week’s dates, we have selected the “Next week” option, and for formatting, we have selected the “Light Red Fill with Dark Red text.”

 Conditional Formatting For Dates Example 1-2

-• As we can see from the below screenshot, there are two drugs that have the expiry date of next week, which is highlighted with Light Red fill with Dark Red text as required.
+• As we can see from the screenshot below, two drugs have an expiry date of next week, highlighted with Light Red and filled with Dark Red text as required.

 Conditional Formatting For Dates Example 1-3